Museums in Amsterdam

 Best attractions in Amsterdam

+The best attraction of Amsterdam does not exist, everything is great on its own.
+There is something for every budget.
 Amsterdam is an easy city to spend a lot of money as there’s a lot to see and do.
 The attractions in Amsterdam can have a major impact on your travel budget, so choose wisely.
 Check out the entrance prices and discounts on this website to make the most out of your budget.
 We’re constantly working on adding new attractions and experiences.

-Our House - Electronic Danse Music Museum
+Our House - Electronic Dance Music Museum

-Our House - Electronic Danse Music Museum
+Our House - Electronic Dance Music Museum

 Dive into the history of electronic and dance music in Amsterdam.
 Visit one of Amsterdam’s most unique and vital museums and learn about the beauty of one of the world’s most energetic music genres.